-Analysis: In AY 2016-2017, the target was met, as 67 out of the 79 (85%) student projects sampled were judged competent or higher in effective writing.
-Based on the analysis of these results, faculty increased instruction in the general skills of collegelevel exposition to assist students in their use of effective writing and develop a degree of sophistication across all courses.
+Analysis: In AY 2017-18, the target was met, as 75 out of 86 (87%) student projects were judged competent or higher in effective writing.
+This represented a 1% increase from the previous year.
+Increased instruction in effective writing was the reason for this increase.
+Based on the analysis of these results, faculty increased instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.
 This instruction took various forms, including writing exercises, draft assignments, peer-review sessions, and one-on-one feedback sessions.

-In AY 2017-18, the target was met again, as 75 out of 86 (87%) student projects were judged competent or higher in effective writing.
-This represents a 1% increase from the previous year.
+In AY 2018-19, the target was met, as 117 out of 121 (97%) student projects were judged competent or higher in effective writing.
+This represents a 10% increase from the previous year.
 Increased instruction in effective writing is the reason for this increase.
 Further action will be taken to emphasize the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 6.1.
-The AY 2017-2018 results marked a 1% improvement over AY 2016-2017.
-This increase results from increased instruction in effective writing.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' use of effective writing.
-Our courses will be further refined to increase instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.
-Because of our improvement, we will be setting our new target at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' use of effective writing.
+Courses will be further refined to increase instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.
+Because of the improvement, faculty will be setting our new target at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.